kazurayam/ks_comparing_2_HTML_tables/README.md

 -   [Comparing 2 tables](https://forum.katalon.com/t/comparing-two-tables/62051/5)

+@GIO Thank you for providing us sample data

 This project was made and tested using Katalon Studio v8.2.5, but it should work with any KS version.

 ## Problem to solve.